diregoblin/muscle3/docs/source/introduction.rst

 needed for a simulation run can be described in a single file.

 **muscle_manager** is the central run-time component of MUSCLE 3.
-It is started together with the compute element intances, and provides a central coordination point that the instances use to find each other.
+It is started together with the compute element instances, and provides a central coordination point that the instances use to find each other.
 The manager also collects log messages from the individual instances to aid in debugging, and some profiling information to aid in scheduling and performance optimisation.